beratzorlu/Craftworks/README.md

 - Google Chrome: Secondary browser for testing and device simulation.
 - Microsoft Edge: Tertiary browser for testing.
 - Firefox Mobile: Mobile testing of the deployed site.
-- Chrome Mobile: Mobile testing of deployed site.
+- Chrome Mobile: Mobile testing of the deployed site.
-- Safari Mobile: Mobile testing of deployed site.
+- Safari Mobile: Mobile testing of the deployed site.
 - GIMP: Used for converting .jpg and .png files to .webp for site optimization.
 - Balsamiq: Used for wireframing.
 - Windows Snip & Sketch: Capturing screenshots for readme and archiving identified bugs.